bagisto/bagisto/README.md

 ### 3. Configuration:

 **Run this Command** to download the project on to your local machine or server:

+>> Note: If you have downloaded zip file then ignore this.

 ~~~
 composer create-project bagisto/bagisto
 ~~~